 The atmosphere of the on-site sessions will be contemplative in nature, observed through a rhythm of teaching, practice, reflection, silence, and joyous celebration.
 Students are asked to make necessary preparations to let go of distractions and bring their full presence into the sessions together.

 Living School program fees will cover 3 breakfasts, 3 lunches, and 1 scheduled dinner at the symposia and all meals at the first-year intensive.
 Tuition does not include costs associated with transportation, lodging, and other meals.

-Annual symposia are held in late July or early August of each year at a venue in New Mexico.
+Annual symposia are held in late July of each year at a venue in New Mexico.
 See the Program Calendar for specific dates.

-Upon enrollment, students will receive dates of the intensive session options available from January to June of their first full year in the program.
+After enrollment, students will receive dates of the intensive session options available from January to June of their first full year in the program.
 Students will rank their preferences for the sessions that fit their schedule.
 Students are required to participate in one session.
-Intensives will be held at the Bosque Center in Albuquerque, New Mexico.
+Intensives will be held at the Bosque Center in Albuquerque, New Mexico, if possible.
 See the Program Calendar for specific dates for each cohort.

 The Living School’s online learning platform will serve as the virtual, interactive learning environment for students.
 It will be the means for engaging in the educational disciplines and with fellow students as a part of each Course Unit.
 Students will not need to download any software to their computers, but they will need to ensure that their computers are able to support our platform’s features.
 More information about technical requirements is available in the Admissions section.

 Optional Second-year Intensives